MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ![Filtering the summarized table using the name of the Day](images/me-query-folding-basics-filter-weekday-name.png)

 Now check the **View Native Query** option for the last step you created.
-You'll notice that this option appears grayed out or disabled.
-However, you can right-click the **Filtered Rows1** step and you'll see that the **View Native Query** option is available for that step.
+You'll notice this option appears grayed out or disabled.
+However, you can right-click the **Filtered Rows1** step and you'll see the **View Native Query** option is available for that step.

 For this particular scenario, the query is partially folded to the data source until the *Filtered Rows1* step.